Multiple AGV's

 3. C-Type: Standards that contain the safety requirements for a specific machine or a type of machine.
 If a C-Type standard exists, it has priority over the A-Type and B-Type standards.
 Nevertheless, a C-Type standard can refer to B-Type and A-Type standards.

 Recently, there was no C-Type standard available for AGVs and similar systems.
-However, due to the rapid development of emerging technologies in the field of automated vehicles, the ISO 3691-4 standard was released in 2020 to address this gap.
+However, due to the rapid development of emerging technologies in the field of automated vehicles, the ISO 3691-4 standard was released in 2020 to address this gap, with reviewed version published in 2023 and harmonized in 2024.
 This standard has replaced the EN 1525:1997 and refers to other common standards, such as ISO 12100, ISO 13849, and ISO 13850.
 It is now considered the primary international standard for AGVs and AMRs.
 The ISO 3691-4 outlines three critical aspects of AGV/AMR safety that must be considered for safe operation, including defining the different zones in which the truck operates and interacts with humans, identifying associated hazards and risks, and ensuring proper implementation of safety systems.
 A figure is provided to illustrate these aspects.

 ISO 3691-4